 These identifiers uniquely identify each contracting process.
 Fields and business processes to capture these identifiers at each contracting process stage were added to the relevant systems.

 Mexico City then registered a prefix with the OCDS helpdesk.
 They have been given the prefix ‘ocds-87sd3t’ which can be added to their unique process identifiers to give a globally unique ocid.

-All the award notices, contracts and transactions resulting from the tender with this identifier should also share this ocid - allowing Mexico City to bring together a complete picture of each contracting process.
+All the award notices, contracts and transactions resulting from the tender with this identifier share this ocid - allowing Mexico City to bring together a complete picture of each contracting process.

 ocid is case sensitive.
-Case should be used consistently whenever an
+Case needs to be used consistently whenever an

 ocid is presented.